-U.S. judge releases Washington state Proud Boys leader arrested in Captiol riot after prosecutors withdraw several allegations
+U.S. judge releases Washington state Proud Boys leader arrested in Capitol riot after prosecutors withdraw several allegations

 Nordean “was a leader of a march to the Capitol.
 But once he got there it is not clear what leadership role this individual took at all for the people who went inside,” Howell said.
 “Evidence that he directed other defendants to break into or enter the Capitol is weak, to say the least.”

 Nordean’s release marked a stumble for prosecutors, who have cast him as a key figure based on what Howell agreed were “ominous” communications before Jan.
 6 that they said indicated he and other Proud Boys were planning “violent action” to overwhelm police and force entry to the Capitol.
-The judge’s decision sets back for now the government's efforts to establish that there was a wider conspiracy to that end.
+The judge’s decision sets back for now the government’s efforts to establish that there was a wider plot to that end.

 Howell ruled after a hearing in which prosecutors said they stood by their claim that Nordean led Proud Boys members in a plan to break into the Capitol from as many different points as possible, but withdrew it from the detention argument because it was disputed.

-Prosecutors also backpedaled from the assertion that Nordean led the group “through the use of encrypted communications,” clarifying that Baofeng-brand radios that members used were not encrypted.
+Prosecutors also backpedaled from the assertion that Nordean led the group “through the use of encrypted communications,” clarifying that Baofeng-brand radios members used were not encrypted.
 They also acknowledged Nordean’s phone — through which he could use encrypted apps — was powered down for much of the day.

 “The government has backed down from saying that he directly told them to split into groups and that they had this strategic plan,” Howell remarked.